-The Company has endeavoured, in these times of economic uncertainty, to reflect its appreciation of the loyalty of its depositors, by maintaining competitive interest rates, and this will continue.
-It will also seek to keep its interest rates to borrowers as stable as possible and at the lowest practicable levels, in keeping with its main purpose.
+The Company has endeavoured, in these times of economic uncertainty, to reflect its appreciation of the loyalty of its depositors, by maintaining competitive interest rates.
+In addition, it will seek to keep its interest rates to borrowers as stable as possible and at the lowest practicable levels, in keeping with its main purpose.

-Money market interest rates available to the Company generally remained low although increased slightly during the year.
-As a result, the Company was able to raise its savings rates for all accounts by 0.25% with effect from 1 January 2018, and a further 0.15% increase was applied to the Company's Premium Plus (90 day notice) accounts from 1 October 2018.
-The interest rates charged on the Company's property loans have not been increased, consistent with the Company's aim of charging the lowest practicable rate of interest to church borrowers.
+Money market interest rates available to the Company generally remained low during the year.
+As a result, the interest rates paid on the Company's savings accounts and charged on the property loans remained unchanged, consistent with the Company's aim of charging the lowest practicable rate of interest to church borrowers.

-It seems likely that interest rate pressures will continue to be felt during most if not the whole of 2019.
+It seems likely that interest rate pressures will continue to be felt during most if not the whole of 2020.
 Nevertheless, the Company aims to remain competitive and to provide a high quality of service to its customers.